peter-amerkhanian/San-Francisco-Service-Analysis/README.md

 ```

 ## Project Description:
-Forecast the need for public services – ~~fire, police,~~ and 311 calls for service – so that a city can more accurately prepare for service delivery.
+We seek to forecast the hourly need for street cleaning services in San Francisco, so that the city can more accurately prepare for service delivery.
 We will use the data as a time series and will aim to produce forecasts that are accurate at one week.

-Infer patterns in historical service allocation and quality. ~~We will predict the response time for each type of call for service~~, and examine how this varies with respect to various geographic and demographic covariates.
-We will also examine how service volume per-capita varies across locations.
+We will also examine how the per-capita quantity of street cleaning services delivered to different neighborhoods varies with respect to neighborhood characteristics (namely income and racial demographics).
+By extension, we will be able to see if our forecasting system has the risk of automating in-equitable service delivery patterns.

 ## Methods:
-- Linear Regression, trained on time series lags (likely at the hour), weather patterns (likely at the hour), and city economic conditions (likely at the year or month).
+### Inference
+- We will be interested in how various neighborhood level socio-demographic factors covary with calls per capita.
+For example, in examining how racial demographics covary with calls, we would specify the following:
+$(\frac{\text{311 Call Count}}{\text{Population}})_n = \beta_0 + \beta_1(\text{Percent Nonwhite}_n) + \epsilon$
+We will examine model features, such as $R^2$, the magnitude of $\beta_1$, etc., to gauge the social equity of current service allocation.
+With this in mind, we will have an idea of whether our forecasting models may scale inequity.
+### Forecasting
 - ARIMA
-- ~~Gradient Boosting, specifically extreme gradient boosting (XGBoost)~~
 - Recurrent Neural Network

 ## Methodological questions:
-- Will deep learning outperform simpler models like linear regression and ~~gradient boosted regression trees~~ for this task?
+- Will deep learning outperform ARIMA for this task?
 - Is deep learning necessary for achieving our goal?
-This question is motivated by a working paper by (Elsayed et. al. 2021)
-- Can deep learning and ensemble methods be used for effective inference?
+- Taken uncritically, would implementation of our winning forecasting model increase/maintain any inequities in service delivery patterns?

 ## Deliverables:
 - Phase 1 (by April 15th): Data gathered from various sources into a single dataset, imputation of missing data, feature engineering, exploratory data analysis